 Cheesecake Factory profit, customer traffic rise

-Oct 24 (Reuters) - Cheesecake Factory Inc on Wednesday reported higher quarterly profit after an increase in customers helped sales at its established namesake restaurants grow more than expected.
+(Reuters) - Cheesecake Factory Inc (CAKE.O) on Wednesday reported higher quarterly profit after an increase in customers, particularly in the mid-afternoon and late-night hours, helped sales at its established namesake restaurants grow more than expected.

 Sales at restaurants open at least 18 months were up 2.9 percent at the Cheesecake Factory and fell 2 percent at Grand Lux Cafe, its smaller chain.